eCommerce SEO: How We Grew Client Sales By 87%* In 6 Months (Case Study)

 This is nothing new!
 Digital channels have been growing exponentially for years.

-A 2018 IAB / PWC Report found that digital is now the leader in the New Zealand ad spend market.
+Statista found that digital is now the leader in the New Zealand ad spend market.
 Recent events have simply fast-tracked the already increasing adoption of these digital channels!

-So whether you’re already selling online or a brick and mortar store finally looking to get started, keep reading to learn how you can optimise your eCommerce store for sales success.
+So whether you’re already selling online or a brick and mortar store finally looking to get started, keep reading to learn how you can optimise your e-commerce store for sales success.

 First up, it’s Keywords.